niftools/blender_niftools_addon/docs/development/design.rst

 During the code porting process it became apparent that the code was monolithic.
 All of the import code was in one class, all export code in another.
 Initially we planned to hold off large scale refactoring until the code was ported and do it as part of the 3.0.x series.
-It was decided to seperate out common areas of functionatlity into submodules which would be responsible for that specific areas.
+It was decided to separate out common areas of functionality into submodules which would be responsible for that specific areas.

  * Some systems are still highly coupled, such as geometry generation with the material system, these will remain in place.